AlanG219/auto-discovery-end-to-end-project/README.md

 ![java-maven](./readme_images/image-12.png)

-Next the system settings are accessed in jenkins, Sonarqube url and token from the credentials is added
+Next the system settings are accessed in jenkins, Sonarqube url and token from the credentials is added to allow jenkins communication with sonarqube.

 ![sonar](./readme_images/image-14.png)